botfront/botfront/botfront/docs/guide/rasa/nlu/training.md

 # Training intents and entities

-**Intents** capture the general meaning of an utterance while **entities** refers to some particular elements *within* a sentence.
+**Intents** capture the general meaning of an utterance while **entities** refer to some particular elements *within* a sentence.
 Let's say you create a flight booking bot.

 > I want to book a flight from **Paris** to **Montreal**